For more reading, visit Articles on FlowSOM

 Although FlowSOM plots tend to have similar groupings of cell subsets, FlowSOM plots may look slightly different because the algorithm is stochastic.
 It’s okay to run FlowSOM multiple times and pick the one that gives the best visualization.
 If you’re interested in re-running FlowSOM on the same data with the same settings and getting the exact same map (e.g. for validation of a workflow), you can set the seed.

 Can I run viSNE or FlowSOM on my FlowSOM-generated files?

 Yes - we actually recommend running viSNE on your FlowSOM (or vice versa) as means of displaying FlowSOM metaclustering results on a dimensionality reduction map for visualization.
-To do this, you’ll first need to clone the resulting FlowSOM analysis experiment, and then you can run viSNE or FlowSOM on the clone.
+To do this, you’ll first need to navigate to the viSNE experiment, and then you can run viSNE or FlowSOM from that experiment.

 How can I compare groups of samples with FlowSOM?